StevenSJones/HTML-Practice-1/README.md

 This project is not licensed.

 ## Further Contact:
-> Feel free to reach out to me with questions involving this project on GITHUB at : [stevensjones](https://github.com/stevensjones);
+> Feel free to contribute to this repository or to reach out to me with questions involving this project on GITHUB by clicking the following link: [StevenSJones](https://github.com/stevensjones)